 Review Sumerian Alkaid 10 inch telescope

 The Sumerian Alkaid was ordered and I received regular updates on the progress and questions about preferences for the setup.
 Four weeks later I was invited to pick it up, one day before my departure to La Palma!
 I never expected to have it home so soon.
 So I was very happy with Sumerian’s flexibility to finish the product on such short notice.
 My concerns that the fast production would adversely affect the quality, proved unfounded.
-I received extensive information about the use and setup of the Alkaid and all my questions were answered patiently and in a professional way.
+I received extensive information about the use and setup of the Alkaid and all my questions were answered with patience and in a professional way.

 First impression of the Sumerian Alkaid